mathewgaohu/Notes/softwares/PyCharm.md

 * Click `...` under option 'Existing server configuration'
 * Fill the informations ([how to configure ssh](https://github.com/ccgo-oden/users/blob/mathew/mathew/Notes/ssh.md))
 * Select remote folder

 Or you can do the same in preference setting.

+If the env variables are not import.
+See the ccgoServer note to edit `.bashrc`

 #### 2.1.2 Use Anaconda Interpreter
 To be written...

-If the env variables are not import.
-See the ccgoServer note to edit `.bashrc`
+### 2.2 Make Some Setting